CodyTolene/pip-boy-apps/README.md

 ### Website <a name="website-installation"></a>

-You can install and play games directly from https://pip-boy.com/.
+You can install and play apps directly from https://pip-boy.com/.
 Just connect to your PC using the website and start playing!

 > ![Info][img-info] Games will be available under the INV > APPS tabs on your